cloner174/TraficDataset/README.md

-# fasterR-CNN
+# Trafic Dataset
-Tools for working with Faster R-CNN.
+Tools for working with Faster R-CNN and SSD